 The Major Arcana was fully funded on Kickstarter in February 2018.

-I am currently working on the 52 Minor Arcana, and will launch a second Kickstarter for the complete deck (ideally in 2020).
+I am currently working on the 56 Minor Arcana, and will launch a second Kickstarter for the complete deck (ideally in 2020).
+You can follow the progress here: https://www.patreon.com/amiyakom

 Photo by Persephone Studios